ibm-cloud-docs/EventStreams/eventstreams062.md

 * one of the [recommended third-party clients](/docs/services/EventStreams/eventstreams062.html#clients_table).

-For both types of client, we recommend choosing the latest client version that matches the server version, which is currently Kafka 1.1.
+For both types of client, we recommend choosing the latest client version.

 ## Support summary for the official Apache Kafka client (Java)